imprint

 2.3.1 The products shall be delivered free of manufacturing and material defects; the period for asserting claims for defects and further claims shall be one year from delivery of the products if the contracting party is a merchant, two years if the contracting party is a consumer.
 In case of sale of used goods, any warranty is excluded if the contracting party is an entrepreneur, if it is a consumer, the period is one year.

-2.3.2 If operating or maintenance instructions of becon or otherwise enclosed are not followed, modifications are made to the products, parts are replaced or consumables are used which do not comply with the original specifications, claims due to defects of the products shall be forfeited if the contracting party does not refute a correspondingly substantiated claim that only one of these circumstances caused the defect.
-Translated with www.DeepL.com/Translator (free version)
+2.3.2 If operating or maintenance instructions of OpenCelium or otherwise enclosed are not followed, modifications are made to the products, parts are exchanged or consumables are used that do not comply with the original specifications, claims due to defects of the products shall be forfeited if the contracting party does not refute a correspondingly substantiated claim that only one of these circumstances caused the defect.

-2.3.3 If the contracting party is a merchant, it must notify becon of any defects in writing without delay, but no later than one week after receipt of the delivery item.
-Defects which cannot be discovered within this period even after careful inspection shall be notified to becon in writing immediately after discovery.
+2.3.3 If the contracting party is a merchant, it shall notify OpenCelium of any defects in writing without undue delay, however, no later than within one week after receipt of the delivery item.
+Defects which cannot be discovered within this period even after careful inspection shall be notified to OpenCelium in writing immediately after discovery.

-2.3.4 In the event of a notification by the contractual partner that the sold items have a defect, becon shall demand, at its option and at its expense, that – the defective part or device is sent to becon for repair and subsequent return;
+2.3.4 In the event of a notification by the contracting party that the sold items have a defect, OpenCelium shall demand, at its option and at its expense, that – the defective part or device is sent to OpenCelium for repair and subsequent return;

-– the contractual partner keeps the defective part or device ready and a service technician from becon is sent to the contractual partner to carry out the repair;
+– the contracting party keeps the defective part or device ready and a service technician from OpenCelium is sent to the contracting party to carry out the repair;

 – the supplementary performance takes place by subsequent delivery of a defect-free item.
 Multiple subsequent deliveries are permissible.

-2.3.5 If the contracting party requests that rectification work be carried out at a location specified by it, becon may comply with this request, whereby replaced parts shall not be charged, while working time and travel expenses shall be paid at becon’s standard rates.
+2.3.5 If the contracting party requests that rectification work be carried out at a location determined by it, OpenCelium may comply with this request, whereby replaced parts shall not be charged, while working time and travel expenses shall be paid at OpenCelium’s standard rates.

 2.3.6 If two attempts at subsequent performance fail, the contracting party may, at its option, reduce the purchase price appropriately or withdraw from the contract.